kltm/noctua_app_stack/README.md

     - Docker was given 3 CPUs and 8G RAM. (on mac see Docker Preferences | Resources)
     - python 2.7 should work as well.

-## Installing ansible and docker dependencies
+## Installing ansible and ansible docker plugin

-The ansible docker plugin is needed to buid images ...
+The ansible docker plugin is used to buid docker images.

 ```sh
 pip install ansible
 pip install docker
 ```
-### Deploying app stack:
+## Deploying app stack:

 #### Clone this repo.